 These are my best tips to prepare for your next winter hike but I am certain there are other tricks out there I don’t know about, so please, in the name of toddlers everywhere, share them in the comments!

 Toddlers are happy when they have friends to hike with.
 Connect with a community of parents and caregivers that are happy to hike with you and your toddler, no matter the situation (because they get it!).
-Learn more about Hike it Baby membership options and join today!
+Find a Hike it Baby Branch in your area today!

 About Hike it Baby